2023 Fellowship Application - Due February 15, 2023

 - One letter of support from a representative of your stakeholder group.

-- A letter of support from your graduate advisor that endorses your application and demonstrates that they understand the use-inspired nature of your proposed research or outreach project.
+- One letter of support from your graduate advisor that endorses your application and demonstrates that they understand the collaborative nature of your proposed research or outreach project.

-- Attend quarterly Fellowship meetings to discuss research progress (students in the field can attend remotely).
+- Attend quarterly Fellowship meetings to discuss research progress (students can attend remotely).

-- Submit a written report of results and findings from your Fellowship.
+- Submit a written report of results and findings.

-Please submit your application via the webform below.
+Please submit your application via the webform below AND send a copy to Gigi Owen (email@example.com).
 Your application should be submitted as one document, either as a .pdf or .doc, except for the letter of support from your stakeholder representative and your advisor.
-These letters should be emailed directly to Gigi Owen (email@example.com).

 Questions: Please contact Gigi Owen (email@example.com) with any questions about the Environment & Society Graduate Fellows Program or the application process.

-CLIMAS, housed at the University of Arizona’s Institute of the Environment, is part of the nationwide Regional Integrated Sciences and Assessment (RISA) program funded by the National Oceanic Atmospheric Administration (NOAA).
+CLIMAS, housed at the University of Arizona’s Institute of the Environment, is part of the nationwide Climate Adaptation Partnerships (CAP) / Regional Integrated Sciences and Assessment (RISA) program funded by the National Oceanic Atmospheric Administration (NOAA).
 CLIMAS promotes participatory research involving scientists, decision makers, resource users, educators, and others who need more and better information about climate and its impacts.
-CLIMAS investigators conduct research on the nature, causes, and consequences of climate change and variability in the southwestern United States.
+CLIMAS investigators research the nature, causes, and consequences of climate change and variability in the southwestern United States.
 Visit www.climas.arizona.edu for more information.